New F1D Rules

 After his Lakehurst flying session, Brett made this interesting comment regarding the new 400 mg motors.
 He stated, "I broke a lot of motors yesterday.
 It was hard to get the thinner motors up to high enough torque to do any time.
 That was probably the biggest challenge.
 So I don't believe the people who say we'll use less rubber because we will be breaking more motors to get a flight off."

-Last Chance F1D Records
+Last-Chance F1D Records

 Following the rules change announcement, many current F1D fliers have been taking every opportunity to set AMA records with their existing models before the new procedures go into effect.

 At the Kent State Indoor contest in April, John Kagan and Brett Sanborn were having an epic F1D battle over the Category II F1D record.
-As nighttime approached on the last day of the contest, after most of the fliers had gone home, Brett had put up a F1D flight that set the Category II record.
+As nighttime approached on the last day of the contest, after most of the fliers had gone home, Brett put up an F1D flight that set the Category II record.
+After processing his model, Brett had packed it away and put his model and support gear into his car.
+John had also been flying his F1D and his flight was only a few seconds away from Brett's newly set record.

+With the flying site rented until 10 p.m. and perfect flying conditions inside, John put up another record attempt.
+As the seconds ticked by, a now pacing Brett Sanborn went back out to his car and took out his models and support gear and was back in the game.
 With the entire site essentially to themselves, John and Brett flew until there was no more time left before the building lights would go out.
-In the end, Brett’s earlier record fell and John ended up with a 32:44 for the new Category II F1D record.
-Hopefully next year’s Kent contest will be equally exciting!
+In the end, Brett's earlier record fell and John ended up with a 32:44 for the new Category II F1D record.
+Hopefully next year's Kent contest will be equally exciting!

 AMA Indoor Rules Cycle